mdmcoin/MDMCOINsigner/README.md

 Add library initialization to your app.

-* For Testnet & ProviderSeed:
+* For Mainnet & ProviderSeed:

    ```js
    import { Signer } from '@waves/signer';